Dmytro Kuleba: Political office (2019–2024)

 In a lengthy interview on 24 March 2022 Kuleba called Russian president Vladimir Putin a "war criminal".
 According to him, the Russians had already used white phosphorus munitions and cluster bombs.
-On 10 May 2022, Kuleba said that "In the first months" of the 2022 Russian invasion of Ukraine "the victory for us looked like withdrawal of Russian forces to the positions they occupied before February 24 and payment for inflicted damage.
+On 10 May 2022, Kuleba said that "In the first months" of the Russian invasion "the victory for us looked like withdrawal of Russian forces to the positions they occupied before February 24 and payment for inflicted damage.
 Now if we are strong enough on the military front and we win the battle for Donbas, which will be crucial for the following dynamics of the war, of course the victory for us in this war will be the liberation of the rest of our territories", including Donbas and Crimea.